Composing…

 Tradition: Shaiva Nayanmar (one of the 63)

-Originally a Jain ascetic Dharmasena; cured of stomach disease through his sister Tilakavati's prayers to Shiva; converted, took the name Tirunavukkarasar (king of speech); persecuted by Pandya king but Shiva's miracles converted the king to Shaivism.
+Remembered in Shaiva tradition as Dharmasena before his return to Shiva bhakti; cured of stomach disease through his sister Tilakavati's prayers to Shiva; took the name Tirunavukkarasar (king of speech); his hymns helped renew Shaiva devotion.

 One of the four chief Nayanmars; his life epitomizes return to Shaiva tradition.
 Cured of poison by Shiva's grace.